tno-terminology-design/tev2-tools/README.md

 | -V, --version              | Output the version number of the tool. |   n   |
 | -h, --help                 | Display usage and options help text. |   n   |

-Please refer to the [TRRT documentation](https://tno-terminology-design.github.io/mrg-import/) for more information.
+Please refer to the [MRG Import Tool documentation](https://tno-terminology-design.github.io/mrg-import/) for more information.